Artchibald/2022_icon_rebrand_scripts/README.md

 - call goes through style and icons
 - new style outputted
 - 7 outputs
-- scale to colors to types of file
+- scale to colours to types of file
 - also got versions already
 - chris lead designer
 - does conversion